SailyTeam/sailyteam.github.io/README.md

-# sailyteam.github.io
+# Saily Website
-Saily's official website and APT repository.
+Saily's official website is now live!
+We will be implementing the APT repository soon in preparation for a Saily update which will be released later this year.
+Stay tuned for more information!